hamidreza-s/hector/README.md

 Hector
 =====

-Hector is a distributed actor framework for Erlang and Elixir.
+Hector is an actor-based message routing library for Erlang and Elixir.

 Concepts
 -----